Guidance on signposting and creating opportunities for students to view and use their feedback.

 Ensure students are aware of:

-• How to access their mark and feedback (tell them - and tell them again!)
+• how to access their mark and feedback (tell them - and tell them again!)

-• Where to go for guidance if they don't understand their feedback or are concerned about their marks
+• where to go for guidance if they don't understand their feedback or are concerned about their marks

-• How the feedback will help them in future assignments or modules
+• how the feedback will help them in future assignments or modules.

 Any such communications should be sent by the Module Convenor or a nominated staff member only.
 The simplest way to do this is via an email from Sussex Direct, or as a Canvas Announcement (external site).
 Ideally use both channels.
 This is because, depending on their chosen Canvas notification settings, not all students will receive an announcement alert.